lorenmt/reco/README.md

 After making sure all datasets having been placed and downloaded successfully, run each processing file `python dataset/{DATASET}_preprocess.py` in the dataset respectively to pre-process each dataset for the experiments.
 The preprocessing file also includes generating partial label for Cityscapes and Pascal dataset with three random seeds.
 Feel free to modify the partial label size and random seed to suit your own research setting.

-For the lazy ones: just download the off-the-shelf pre-processed datasets here [CityScapes](https://www.dropbox.com/sh/1eeq4qi9g2n6la2/AAD4IK1oskNPUzfTuusMqfb7a?dl=0), [Pascal VOC](https://www.dropbox.com/sh/gaoqumpylcci3he/AABjenlsGet060yhGXVxobE4a?dl=0) and [SUN RGB-D](https://www.dropbox.com/sh/miq8361xxbricp5/AAD8E74uWKwELbHmhAyGshCfa?dl=0).
+For the lazy ones: just download the off-the-shelf pre-processed datasets here: [CityScapes](https://www.dropbox.com/sh/1eeq4qi9g2n6la2/AAD4IK1oskNPUzfTuusMqfb7a?dl=0), [Pascal VOC](https://www.dropbox.com/sh/gaoqumpylcci3he/AABjenlsGet060yhGXVxobE4a?dl=0) and [SUN RGB-D](https://www.dropbox.com/sh/miq8361xxbricp5/AAD8E74uWKwELbHmhAyGshCfa?dl=0).

 ## Training Supervised and Semi-supervised Models
 In this paper, we introduce two different training modes for semi-supervised learning.